jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/02-Debugging.md

 ### !question

-Given an array, find the first index where a 10 appears.
+Given an array `arr`, find the first index where a 10 appears.
 If it doesn't appear, return -1;

 ```js
 var arr = [1, 6, 10, 3]